ericgregory/gitops-demo/README.md

 ## Deploy a Wasm workload

-The `gitops-demo` repository includes an Argo Application CRD manifest called `hello-proj.yaml` that defines a deployment of a simple "Hello world!"
+At the root of this repository is an Argo Application CRD manifest called `hello-proj.yaml` that defines a deployment of a simple "Hello world!"
 Wasm workload:

 ```yaml
 apiVersion: argoproj.io/v1alpha1